Tensor Network Estimation of Distribution Algorithms: Discussion

 It is worth pointing out that it is certainly possible for powerful models to be usefully used in evolutionary optimization routines.
 See \cite{openai2022, deepmind2023, meyerson2023language} for examples where powerful LLMs allow optimization that likely wouldn't be possible otherwise.
 We leave it as an open question how best to incorporate a better generative model into an evolutionary algorithm in a way where the additional power necessarily adds benefit.

 Our results on the TN-EDA performance indicate that a low bond dimension MPS Born machine (of bond dimension 2 in all our experiments) yields better results than more expressible, higher bond dimension tensor networks.
-This is in contrast to optimization methods utilizing tensor networks to simulate quantum circuits, such as the Quantum Approximate Optimization Algorithm circuits \cite{dupont2022calibrating} or imaginary time evolution \cite{luchnikov2024largescalequantumannealingsimulation}, where lower bond dimension would be expected to result in worse optimizer performance.
+This is in contrast to optimization methods utilizing tensor networks to simulate quantum circuits, such as the quantum approximate optimization algorithm circuits \cite{dupont2022calibrating} or imaginary time evolution \cite{luchnikov2024largescalequantumannealingsimulation}, where lower bond dimension would be expected to result in worse optimizer performance.

 A low bond dimension MPS resulted in a TN-EDA comparable to a simple Bayesian Network EDA in some canonical combinatorial optimization problems.
 Higher bond dimensions did not lead to better results.
 This raises the question of whether, or in what regime, tensor networks offer any advantage compared to Bayesian networks within an EDA.
+A more promising regime for TN-EDA may be constrained combinatorial optimization.
+In particular, for some classes of global linear constraints, feasibility can be embedded directly into a tensor-network parameterization (e.g., via structured/block-sparse constructions), so that infeasible assignments have zero support by design \cite{symmetric_geo, linearly_constrained_geo}.
+Related constraint-aware constructions are possible in BN-EDAs as well (e.g., with auxiliary state variables), but can require more model-specific engineering.
+We therefore position TN-EDA not as universally superior to BN-EDA, but as a complementary approach that may offer advantages in constraint-structured regimes.

+In this discussion we have suggested an explanation in terms of the exploration/exploitation trade-off for the observation that worse generative models can sometimes lead to better-performing EDA optimizers.
+While this explanation is intuitive and reasonable on its face, it would be satisfying to see a setting in which this intuition could be formalized and made precise and where the hypothesis could be rigorously tested.
+We consider this an interesting avenue for further work.